tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/常见问题/直播计费相关_intl_en.md

 [](id:record_que3)
-### Why is 60 CNY charged when I use live recording?
+### Why was I charged 10.5882 USD after using live recording?
 If two live streams are recorded simultaneously or one live stream is recorded into two file formats, two recording channels will be generated.
-Recording is billed by the recording channel peak at a price of 30 CNY per channel per month, so if there are two channels in the month, then the fees will be 60 CNY.
+Live recording is billed by the recording channel peak at a price of 5.2941 USD per channel per month, so if there are two channels in a month, then a fee of 10.5882 USD will be charged.
 For more information, please see [Live Recording Billing](https://intl.cloud.tencent.com/document/product/267/39605).
 We recommend you go to **Bill Details** > **[Bill by Instance](https://console.cloud.tencent.com/expense/bill/summary)** in the Billing Center to check the billing details for live recording.
-You can click **Bill Details** in the **Operation** column to view the actual recording channel peak of the last month.
+You can click **Bill Details** in the "Operation" column to view the actual recording channel peak of the last month.